This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-How to convert a single wood pallet into a deep container for growing food and flowers.
+A garden project showing how to convert a single wood pallet into a deep container for growing food and flowers.
 A low-cost and useful addition to your container garden!
-Includes DIY instructions and a video showing how to build a pallet planter and grow in it.
+Includes DIY instructions and a video showing how to build a pallet planter and grow plants inside.

 When it comes to container gardening, deeper planters are often better.
 They retain water better, have more space for roots to grow, and plants grow much better in them.
 Unfortunately, large planters are often expensive or difficult to source.
-No matter, because if you have a few tools and access to wood pallets, you can build a pallet planter.
-Heck, you could create an entire garden of pallet planters, like a mini raised bed garden.
-They take about an hour to make, and once planted up, can last three to five years before needing to be replaced.
+No matter, because if you have a few tools and access to pallet wood, you can build a pallet planter.
+They take about an hour to make and, once planted up, can last three to five years before needing to be replaced.
 Making a pallet planter is a great DIY project for an afternoon, and you’ll be pleased with what you can grow in it.
 You’ll also be pleased to get a big new container from an upcycled pallet instead of spending a lot of money on one.

-For this project, you’ll need a few tools to transform it into a pallet planter.
-Equipment to cut the pallet wood and reassemble it into a pallet planter.
+Aside from a wood pallet, you’ll need a few tools to transform it into a pallet planter.
+Equipment to cut the pallet wood and tools and materials to reassemble it into a pallet planter.
 They include:

 - Personal protective equipment: goggles, work gloves